-Ohio Senate Energy and Public Utilities Committee Interested Party Testimony House Bill 128
+Ohio House of Representatives House Public Utilities Committee Interested Party Testimony House Bill 128

-Leo Almeida, The Nature Conservancy in Ohio March 23, 2021
+Leo Almeida, The Nature Conservancy in Ohio March 2, 2021

-Chairman Peterson, Vice-chair Schuring, Ranking Member Williams, and members of the Senate Energy and Public Utilities Committee, thank you for the opportunity to provide written testimony as an interested party with concerns to House Bill 128.
+Chairman Hoops, Vice-chair Ray, Ranking Member Smith, and members of the House Public Utilities Committee, thank you for the opportunity to provide written testimony as an interested party with concerns on House Bill 128.
 I am Leo Almeida and I am a Senior Policy Associate at The Nature Conservancy in Ohio.

 The Nature Conservancy is a non-partisan, science-based organization that seeks to conserve the lands and waters on which all life depends.
-We work collaboratively with businesses, farmers, sportsmen groups, government, non-profit entities, and local communities to develop pragmatic, market-based solutions to conservation challenges, including water quality, environmental habitat degradation/fragmentation and climate change.
+We have chapters in all 50 states and work in over 70 countries across the globe.
+We work collaboratively with businesses, farmers, sportsmen groups, government and local communities to develop pragmatic, market-based solutions to conservation challenges, including air pollution.
 More than 65,000 Ohioans are Nature Conservancy supporters.

-For background The Nature Conservancy opposed House Bill 6 from the previous General Assembly because it was a missed opportunity to develop a comprehensive energy plan for Ohio.
-HB 6 created winners and losers in Ohio's energy market and did not allow other sources of clean air and lower carbon emitters to equally receive benefits.
-The bill provided financial certainty in a time of proclaimed market distress to the nuclear and coal energy sectors while decreasing and essentially rendering the renewable portfolio standard (RPS) and energy efficiency resource standard (EERS) ineffective.
+The Nature Conservancy opposed House Bill 6 because it was a missed opportunity to develop a comprehensive energy plan for Ohio.
+HB 6 did not allow sources of clean air and lower carbon emitters to equally receive benefits and continue to flourish successfully in Ohio.
+This bill provided financial certainty in a time of market distress to the nuclear and coal energy sectors while decreasing and essentially rendering the renewable portfolio standard (RPS) and energy efficiency resource standard (EERS) ineffective.

 We are glad to see the General Assembly take actions to address some of the very concerning, detrimental and unnecessary actions included in HB 6.
 We think HB 128 is a good beginning, in that it removes the decoupling mechanism, reverts to a more reasonable significantly excessive earnings test for distribution utilities, and provides a refund to ratepayers.
-We are also glad to see that the House amended this bill to keep the solar funding provision from HB 6.
-We commend Chairman Hoops and Representative Stein for addressing these points.
-We would like to provide numerous reasons in following testimony encouraging the expansion of HB 128 to address other significant flaws in HB 6 and lead Ohio into a positive direction towards comprehensive energy policy.
+We commend Chairman Hoops and Representative Stein for recognizing that these issues need to be recognized and dealt with.
+We also will provide numerous reasons in our testimony that HB 128 should be expanded to address the other significant flaws in HB 6 and lead Ohio into a positive direction towards comprehensive energy policy.